robinong79/docker-swarm-monitoring/README.md

 # docker-swarm-monitoring
 Monitoring Docker Swarm with Prometheus and ELK stack.

-This repository will describe and publish our setup of monitoring a Docker Swarm with the help of the ELK repository and Prometheus with it's scrapers.
+This repository describes and publishes our setup of monitoring a Docker Swarm with the help of the ELK repository and Prometheus with it's scrapers.

 ## Prerequisites